djmango/rdev/README.md

 EventTapError (at least in MacOS 10.15, possibly other versions as well)

 #### Linux
-The `grab` function use the `evdev` library to intercept events, so they will work with both X11 and Wayland In order for this to work, the process runnign the `listen` or `grab` loop needs to either run as root (not recommended), or run as a user who's a member of the `input` group (recommended)
+The `grab` function uses the `evdev` library to intercept events, working with both X11 and Wayland.
+- Process needs to run as root (not recommended), OR
+- Run as a user who's a member of the `input` group (recommended)
-Note: on some distros, the group name for evdev access is called `plugdev`, and on some systems, both groups can exist.
-When in doubt, add your user to both groups if they exist.
+- Note: on some distros, the group is called `plugdev`.
+Add your user to both if they exist.

 ## Serialization